christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 ## Code
-### Get distance measurements
+### Get Distance Measurements

 In your code, you will need to keep track of how long it has taken from the trigger pulse was sent to the echo returns.
-We could write this functionality manually, but it is much easier to use a library function called `pulseIn_set`.
-This function sends a message to the Arduino to send a pulse (high indicates the pulse should be positive), and start a timer.
-The function returns when a pulse has been received with the time (in microseconds) that the sound has spent traveling.
+We could write this functionality manually, but it is easier and more accurate to use a library function called `pulseIn_set`.

+#### `pulseIn_set` Function Spesification
+- inputs:
+  - `pin`: pin number for pulse measurement
+  - `val`: "HIGH" or "LOW".
+Pulse is measured when this state is detected
+  - `numTrials`: number of trials used for average.
+Default value is 5.
+- returns:
+  - `duration`: an average of pulse length measurements

+#### `pulseIn_set` Operation
+This function works as follows:
+1. Set `pin` to the OUTPUT mode.
+2. Set `pin` to the opposite logic level of `val` and wait a little.
+3. Set `pin` to the logic level of `val`.
+For the ultrasonic sensor, this will trigger a distance measurement.
+4. Start a timer.
+5. Set `pin` to the INPUT mode.
+6. When the logic level of `pin` is pulled to LOW by the ultrasonic sensor, stop the timer.
+7. Repeat steps 1 to 6 `numTrials` times (if no number specified, use repeat five times).
+8. Average the time from all the `numTrials` distance measurements, and return this value.

+That is quite a lot going on!

+#### Code

+You now know all you know to start writing code to interface with the ultrasonic sensor.
+It can look something like this:

 ```python
 from Arduino import Arduino